Warning: The video attached to this article contains language that some readers might find offensive.

 “He is now facing charges of mischief, endangering life, mischief causing damage to property and dangerous driving even though he was the passenger of the vehicle,” explained Schmidt.

-Whitby OPP is continuing their investigation into this matter.
+Whitby OPP is continuing with their investigation.

 Source link